Task Queue

 disabledBehavior | 'hold' | 'reject' | 'skip' | 'hold' | Action when queue is disabled |

-priorityis now persisted onjob.opts.priorityat creation time.
+v0.0.2: The queue-level priority is now persisted on job.opts.priority at creation time.
 This ensures retries, stall recovery, and rerun operations preserve the original priority through the full job lifecycle.

 Retry & Dead Letter Queue